Welcome to today's edition of the Rush 24-7 podcast.

 They can't allow this, folks.

-Here's what they say, second paragraph.
+Here's what they say.

 Here's the most important thing Americans need to understand.

-We were surprised by the gains we saw and the potential to produce not necessarily victory, but a sustainable stability that both we and the Iraqis could live with.
+As two analysts who have harshly criticized the administration's miserable handling of Iraq, we were surprised by the gains we saw and the potential to produce not necessarily victory, but a sustainable stability that both we and the Iraqis could live with.

-We found American troops angry and frustrated.
+In previous trips, we found American troops angry and frustrated.

 And they were no doubt demoralized by the debate going on back here.